 Post Adoption Depression

-We have seen no research on how many adoptive parents experience post adoption depression, but anecdotally from our post adoption support group, we believe that it occurs more often when:
+We have seen no research on how many adoptive parents experience depression post-adoption, but anecdotally from members in our online support community, we believe that it occurs more often when:

 - Parents have unrealistic expectations of what the transition period will be like.

 - Parents do not have people with whom to confide their fears and concerns.

 If you are struggling post-adoption, you are not alone.
 This is not a reflection on you, or your child, or your eventual adjustment.
 Talk with your adoption social worker.
 She will not judge, and she can help.

 If it is interfering with your ability to parent, seek outside counseling.
 In the meantime, you absolutely must join an in-person or online support group.
 One of the best is the Creating a Family Facebook Support Group.

 Creating a Family has many resources on post-adoption blues.
 A few we think you will find particularly helpful are: